 Complementary and alternative therapies include:

 Traditional medicine and alternative therapies are helpful, but families must encourage and promote a positive view of life with CP.
-Promoting patience and positive encouragement greatly improves lives of individuals with CP.
+Promoting patience and positive encouragement greatly improves the lives of individuals with CP.

-Because causes and severity of CP vary, prognosis is difficult.
+Because the causes and severity of CP vary, prognosis is difficult.
 Some improve with therapies and treatment, while others remain the same.
 Outcomes vary.
 Individuals with CP should be provided with many opportunities, such as regular school attendance, to be fully included in society and progress toward independence.
 With treatment and positive encouragement, many grow up to hold jobs, marry, and live independently as adults.

 There are resources and programs that provide information and opportunities to advance independence and productivity.
 They provide excellent information about condition, medical treatment, alternative treatment, and support networks.
 Helpful organizations include: